Survival horror: Transformation (2005–2018)

 Examples of independent survival horror games are the Penumbra series and Amnesia: The Dark Descent by Frictional Games, Nightfall: Escape by Zeenoh, Cry of Fear by Team Psykskallar and Slender: The Eight Pages, all of which were praised for creating a horrific setting and atmosphere without the overuse of violence or gore.
 In 2010, the cult game Deadly Premonition by Access Games was notable for introducing open world nonlinear gameplay and a comedy horror theme to the genre.
 Five Nights at Freddy's effectively incorporated jump scares into the genre with the first game in the series releasing in 2014.
+Further evolution of the genre was carried out via platforms such as itch.io that allowed independent creators to distribute games more easily and therefore became hives of experimentation, an example of which is the emergence of games with PS1-style low-poly aesthetics, such as those developed by Puppet Combo, that became a genre unto itself which eventually went on to be published on more mainstream storefronts such as Steam.
 Overall, game developers have continued to make and release survival horror games, and the genre continues to grow among independent video game developers.

 The Last of Us, released in 2013 by Naughty Dog, incorporated many survival horror elements into a third-person action-adventure game.
 Set twenty years after a pandemic plague, the player must use scarce ammo and distraction tactics to evade or kill malformed humans infected by a brain parasite, as well as dangerous survivalists.
 This was followed by a sequel in 2020.

 Shinji Mikami, the creator of the Resident Evil franchise, released his new survival horror game The Evil Within, in 2014.
 Mikami stated that his goal was to bring survival horror back to its roots as he was disappointed by recent survival horror games for having too much action.
 That same year, Alien: Isolation, developed by Creative Assembly and based on the Alien science fiction horror film series, was released.
 The game updated the concept of a single un-killable villain chasing the protagonist throughout most of the game, requiring the player to use stealth in order to survive.

 In 2015, Until Dawn, developed by Supermassive Games, was published by Sony Computer Entertainment for the PlayStation 4.
 The game is an interactive drama in which the player controls multiple characters and features a butterfly effect system in which the player's choices can change the story and may dictate who survives the night.
 All playable characters can survive or die, depending on the choices made.
 Players explore the environment from a third-person perspective and find clues that may help solve the mystery.